ochi84/OchiLinux84/README.md

 # OchiLinux84's Configuration Files and Scripts

-This repository contains personal configuration files and scripts for backup, restoration and easy synchronization across different machines (see how to install and screenshots of my configuration below).
+This repository contains personal configuration files and scripts for backup, restoration and easy synchronization across different machines.

+See how to install these settings and screenshots of my configuration below:

 ## Contents